timethy96/swingSTR.de/README.md

 # swingSTR.de
-The open Swing Event Calendar for Stuttgart and
+The open Swing Event Calendar for Stuttgart and surroundings